A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Next we show that the space $\tilde{\cW}\otimes\tilde{\cS}$ is invariant under approximate operations of the search algorithm.
-Let $\{\hf_n\}_{n=1}^N\in \tilde{\cW}\otimes\tilde{\cS}$.
-Each $\hf_n$, can be represented as the two sequences, $\{\w'_k\}$ and $\{f_n(\w'_k)\}$, of the nodes of the spline and the values of $\hf_n$ at the nodes respectively.
-The spline $\hf_n$ may be discontinuous only at its first and its last nodes, in case the values of the spline are nonzero there.
+Next, we show that the space $\tilde{\cW}\otimes\tilde{\cS}$ is invariant under approximate operations of the search algorithm.
+Let $\{\hf_n\}_{n=0}^N\in \tilde{\cW}\otimes\tilde{\cS}$.
+Each $\hf_n$, can be represented as the two sequences, $\{\w'_k\}$ and $\{f_n(\w'_k)\}$, of the knots of the spline and the values of $\hf_n$ at the knots respectively.
+The spline $\hf_n$ may be discontinuous only at its first and its last knots, in case the values of the spline are nonzero there.
 In view of the embedding of spline sequences to $\cW\otimes\cS$, a $scale$-pass filter $P^2_{[a,b]}$, upon the $scale$ interval $[a,b]$, approximately corresponds to restricting each $\hf_n$ to an interval that depends on $n$.
 This is true since the bump $d$ in (\ref{eq:spline1}) is narrow.
-Thus, an approximate $scale$-pass keeps $\{\hf_n\}_{n=0}^N$ a spline sequence, and does not increase the number of nodes.
+Thus, an approximate $scale$-pass keeps $\{\hf_n\}_{n=0}^N$ a spline sequence, and does not increase the number of knots.

 Second, $\tilde{\cW}\otimes\tilde{\cS}$ is also invariant under approximate translations along slope-rays.
 Assume that $F(z\w,\w)=\{\hf_n\}_{n=0}^N(z\w,\w)$ is zero for any slope $z>B$ for some $B$.
 Translations along slope-rays keep the $\cW$ cross-sections $F\ (\cdot\ ,{\rm const})$ of $F$ as linear splines.
-Moreover, if we choose $\e$ (of the bump $b$) sufficiently smaller than $\frac{1}{B}$ and $\w_0$, then the shear in $\exp(it\bT_1)f_n(\w') b(\w-\w_n)$ is negligible.
-Indeed, by the support of $b$ we consider $(\w-\w_n)=O(\e)$, so
+Moreover, if we choose $\e$ (of the bump $d$) sufficiently smaller than $\frac{1}{B}$ and $\w_0$, then the shear in $\exp(it\bT_1)f_n(\w') d(\w-\w_n)$ is negligible.
+Indeed, by the support of $d$ we consider $(\w-\w_n)=O(\e)$, so

 and by the fact that $\frac{\w'}{\w_n}<B$ and $\e\ll\w_0$,

 so

 In conclusion, up to an approximation, $\exp(it\bT_1)\{\hf_n\}_{n=0}^N\in \tilde{\cW}\otimes\tilde{\cS}$.